-Students who are participating in their Global Residency Experience or pursuing internships, short-term study abroad may file a request with the Dean for a reprieve from the housing policy for those experiences.
+Students who are participating in their Global Residency Experience or pursuing internships, short-term study abroad may file a request with Residence Life and the Dean's Office for a reprieve from the housing policy for those experiences.
+Meal Plans are based on year (first year, sophomore, etc.) and housing placement.
+Students can contact Residence Life and the Finance Office with questions regarding housing and meal plans.